-- Certifier/ACA.
-The organic certifier/ACA is listed below the brewer or distributor (certified organic by ).
-Before being submitted to TTB, this certifier/ACA has reviewed the label and verified that the malt beverage meets all requirements for the "organic" labeling category. - 2.
+- 1. Certifier/ACA.
+The certifier/ACA is listed below the bottler or distributor (certified organic by ).
+Before being submitted to TTB, this certifier/ACA has reviewed the label and verified that the spirits meets all requirements for the "organic" labeling category. - 2.
 Organic seal.
-For "organic" malt beverages, the USDA organic seal (or foreign equivalent if authorized under an equivalency arrangement with the United States) may be used anywhere on the label.
+For "organic" spirits, the USDA organic seal (or foreign equivalent if authorized under an equivalency arrangement with the United States) may be used anywhere on the label.